theartofeducation/middle-manager/DECISION-LOG-BOOK.md

 ### Context

-We need to be able to manager and work stories through our normal process in Clubhouse while allowing Chris to manage the product side in ClickUp.
+We need to be able to manage and work stories through our normal process in Clubhouse while allowing Chris to manage the product side in ClickUp.

 ### Solution

-Developer a service that will automatically updated ClickUp and Clubhouse based on events in the opposite tool.
+Develop a service that will automatically updated ClickUp and Clubhouse based on events in the opposite tool.

 #### Why This Solution